khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/type-fundamentals.md

   - When an alert, or other messaging component, gets inserted before the main page content.
 These components are designed to use a level 2 (`h2`) heading.
   - When a heading is used to identify a region, like navigation.
 Generally, a level 2 (`h2`) heading is used.
   - A user can order headings as they like in markdown.
 The visual appearance of a heading is the only guide provided for choosing the correct hierarchy.
+- Styles correspond with semantics by default, for example, an `h3` is larger and has more visual weight than an `h4`.